 If you’ve ever wanted to live in a castle, this is probably your best shot.
-Ross Castle, while open to the public for regular touring, is also a well-liked B&B in the area, with room decor attempting to mirror the styles & design of the time (but still with modern conveniences).
-You can even opt for a room in the tower, for the most authentic castle experience.
+While open to the public for regular touring, Ross Castle is also a well-liked B&B in the area, with room decor attempting to mirror the styles & design of the time (but still with modern conveniences).
+You can even opt for a room in the tower for the most authentic castle experience.

-Situated on the edge of Lough Leane, legend states that the original owner of the castle still rests in a deep sleep beneath the lough, rising only once every seven years to circle the castle astride a white horse.
+Situated on the edge of Lough Leane, legend states that the castle’s original owner still rests in a deep sleep beneath the lough, rising only once every seven years to circle the castle astride a white horse.
 If you see him, don’t be afraid; the legend also states that witnesses to this miracle will be blessed with good fortune for the rest of their lives.

-One of the largest and best-preserved castles in Ireland, Cahir Castle stands atop an island on the Suir River in Cahir.
-Originally built as a top-tier defensive fortress, it was constructed on the site of a former stone fort called a Cathair, which gave the current castle its name.
+Cahir Castle stands atop an island on the Suir River in Cahir, one of the largest and best-preserved castles in Ireland.
+Originally built as a top-tier defensive fortress, it was constructed on a former stone fort called a Cathair, which gave the current castle its name.

-As far as picturesque castles go, Doe Castle is way at the top of that list and is definitely one of the best castles to visit in Ireland.
-Built on the inlet of Sheephaven Bay, the castle was originally built as a stronghold and is, to this day, considered to have been one of the most secure and safest fortress castles of the time.
+As far as picturesque castles go, Doe Castle is way at the top of that list and is one of the best castles to visit in Ireland.
+Built on the inlet of Sheephaven Bay, the castle was initially created as a stronghold and is, to this day, considered to have been one of the most secure and safest fortress castles of the time.

 The Abbey is home to many myths and legends, but perhaps none so famous as the Battle of the Giants, which tells the tale of two Irish giants, Cú Chulainn and Fionn McCool, fighting by launching stones at each other – one of which is still present on the grounds of the Abbey; you can even make a wish on it.

-To get the most out of your visit, consider taking a guided tour, as the guides are animated, knowledgeable, and informative.
+Consider taking a guided tour to get the most out of your visit, as the guides are animated, knowledgeable, and informative.
 It’s a little piece of medieval history brought to life for an hour.

-Onsite is the Butler Art Gallery (formerly a servants’ quarters area) which hosts revolving displays of contemporary art.
-There is also a design center across the street, which features Irish crafts.
+Onsite is the Butler Art Gallery (formerly a servants’ quarters area), which hosts revolving displays of contemporary art.
+There is also a design center across the street featuring Irish crafts.

 Best Places to Visit in Northern Ireland

 We had two days of sunshine in Ireland, and we were lucky to spend one of them at the Giant’s Causeway.
-If you are driving yourself, note that it is £8.50 to park and have access to the cafe.
-However, we were able to avoid this charge by parking down the street and walking about 10 minutes to the main tourist entrance.
+If you are driving yourself, note that it is £8.50 to park and access the cafe.
+However, we could avoid this charge by parking down the street and walking about 10 minutes to the main tourist entrance.

 Carrick-a-Rede Rope Bridge

+I loved this spot in Ireland, definitely one of the best places to visit in Ireland!
 The Causeway Coast is a stunning place for a walk.
-Nearby to Giant’s Causeway, you can take a walk along the coast to check out a famous rope bridge perched between the beach and a small island.
-It’s a small bridge, but given its height and precarious location it well worth checking out.
+Nearby to Giant’s Causeway, you can take a walk along the coast to check out a famous rope bridge perched between the beach and a tiny island.
+The Carrick-a-Rede Rope Bridge is a small bridge, but it is well worth checking out given its height and hazardous location.

-We were a bit disappointed that it now costs money to walk across the bridge.
-So, we didn’t feel like dropping £7 to walk across a 15-meter long bridge.
+We were disappointed that it now costs money to walk across the bridge.
+So, we didn’t feel like dropping £8 to walk across a 15-meter long bridge.
 Instead, we enjoyed the beautiful coastline and snapped photographs of people crossing the bridge from the mainland.

-Ballinttoy Harbor is amazingly beautiful little port town that used to be a port for shipping goods out of Northern Ireland.
-The historic harbor has made appearances in Game of Thrones, and it’s undoubtedly photogenic.
+Ballinttoy Harbor is a charming little port town that used to be a port for shipping goods out of Northern Ireland.
+The historic harbor has made appearances in Game of Thrones, undoubtedly photogenic.

 Just a short ferry ride off the coast lies Rathlin Island.
-The island is well known for a resident bird population.
-In the right season, you can find puffins, guillemots, and razorbills.
+The island is well known for its resident bird population.
+You can find puffins, guillemots, and razorbills in the right season.
 The island also plays an essential part in Scottish and Irish history as the famous Robert the Bruce retreated to the island in exile after being defeated by the English.

-In the town of Bushmills, you can find the birthplace Ireland’s most well-known whiskey producer.
-The distillery is still in operation offering visitors a chance for a tour and to sample some of their whiskeys.
+In the town of Bushmills, you can find the birthplace of Ireland’s most well-known whiskey producer.
+The distillery is still in operation, offering visitors a chance to tour and sample some of their whiskeys.

 It’s not your standard tourist city, but those always seem to be our favorites.
-Not long ago the city was known for violence, The Troubles, that rocked it as Protestants and Catholics clashed.
+Not long ago, the town was known for violence, The Troubles, that rocked it as Protestants and Catholics clashed.

-However, since then the city has made a triumphant return and continues to pull in more tourists every year.
-I love all the things there are to do in Belfast – especially the Titanic Museum!
+However, since then, the city has made a triumphant return and continues to pull in more tourists every year.
+I love everything there is to do in Belfast – especially the Titanic Museum!
 Head to the city for pubs, museums, Victorian restored buildings, intriguing history, and culinary bites.

-It has a long history with amazing 17th-century walls around the old town that remain mostly intact.
-We took an afternoon off from the sightseeing and just strolled around the city checking coffee shops and restaurants.
+It has a long history with impressive 17th-century walls around the old town that remain mostly intact.
+We took an afternoon off sightseeing and just strolled around the city to check coffee shops and restaurants.

 Tollymore Forest Park

-Tollymore is dense forest feels like taking a step into a fairytale.
-Its playful garden designs date back to the 18th century, and since then it has only grown with age.
-You can find grottos, “castles,” caves, bridges, and rocky outcrops in an old wood forest.
+Tollymore is a dense forest that feels like taking a step into a fairytale.
+Its playful garden designs date back to the 18th century, and since then, it has only grown with age.
+In an old wood forest, you can find grottos, “castles,” caves, bridges, and rocky outcrops.

-Many of the trees here were planted as part of an experiment, as you can find monkey puzzle, eucalyptus, redwoods, and Monterey pines.
-The forest feels magical, and it shouldn’t be any surprise it has made a few film appearances including (what else?)
+Many of the trees here were planted as part of an experiment, as you can find monkey puzzles, eucalyptus, redwoods, and Monterey pines.
+The forest feels magical, and it shouldn’t be any surprise it has made a few film appearances, including (what else?)
 Game of Thrones.

 Quick Ireland Travel Tips